igor11191708/d3-network-service/README.md

 - [x] Customizable for different requests schemes from classic **CRUD Rest** to what suits to your own custom routes
 - [x] Based on interfaces not implementations
 - [x] Ability to log and customize logers for different environment
-- [x] Ability to chain requests layering with predicate logic analysing previous result
+- [x] Ability to chain requests layering with predicate logic analyzing previous result

 ## 1. Environment
 Define **enum** with interface [**IEnvironment**](https://github.com/The-Igor/d3-network-service/blob/main/Sources/d3-network-service/protocol/data/IEnvironment.swift)